Sighmantaneous/soc_d-v_project/index.md

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/RasterProcess.png">

 Here is the VGATOP file which is used It is a top level module that combines the clock generator the VgaSync generator, the colourCycle generator and the output pins.
-The only altering I done is just included row and column here as part of colourcycle uut
+The only altering I done is just included row and column here as part of colourcycle.

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Screenshot 2025-11-24 153350.png">